 - National Insurance: 8% on earnings £12,570 - £50,270, then 2%

-- 🏠 Look beyond Zone 2 — Zone 3-4 saves £300-500/month on rent
+- Go past Zone 2.
+Zone 3-4 saves you £300-500 a month on rent alone

-London vs Other UK Cities
+London vs the rest of the UK

-Is London Worth It?
+Is London worth it?

 London Calculator →Frequently Asked Questions